-By keeping close to the tech, you can move into a constant optimization process, where you are aware of the roadmap for the tech and your own internal roadmap.
-Bringing the two together will keep evolving your usage of it and keep you at the forefront of the product's capabilities
+By keeping close to the tech, you can move into a constant optimisation process, where you are aware of the roadmap for the tech and your own internal roadmap.
+Bringing the two together will keep evolving your usage of it and keep you at the forefront of what the product is capable of.

 With 42% of martech investments essentially going to waste, marketing teams and their leaders are faced with a tough martech marketplace - it's very difficult to get your choices right.
-The repurcussions of getting it wrong are all the more acute in the post-pandemic economy.
+The repurcussions of getting it wrong areall the more acute in the post-pandemic economy.